-This Recommendation describes the geometrical, mechanical, and transmission attributes of a single-mode optical fibre and cable which has zero-dispersion wavelength around 1310 nm.
-This fibre was originally optimized for use in the 1310 nm wavelength region, but can also be used in the 1550 nm region.
-This is the latest revision of a Recommendation that was first created in 1984.
-This revision creates new categories of the fibre having a reduced PMD link design value of $0.20 \text{ ps}/\sqrt{\text{km}}$, in order to accommodate systems with higher bit rate/distance products than had been possible with prior revisions.
+This Recommendation describes the geometrical, mechanical, and transmission attributes of a single-mode optical fibre which has the absolute value of the chromatic dispersion coefficient greater than some non-zero value throughout the wavelength range from 1530 nm to 1565 nm.
+This dispersion reduces the growth of nonlinear effects which are particularly deleterious in dense wavelength division multiplexing systems.
+This is the latest revision of a Recommendation that was first created in 1996.
+This revision creates a new category of the fibre having a reduced PMD link design value of 0.20 ps/ \sqrt{km} , in order to accommodate systems with higher bit rate/distance products than had been possible with prior revisions.
 This revision is intended to maintain the continuing commercial success of this fibre in the evolving world of high-performance optical transmission systems.

-Source
+Source and history

-ITU-T Recommendation G.652 was revised by ITU-T Study Group 15 (2001-2004) and approved under the WTSA Resolution 1 procedure on 16 March 2003.
+ITU-T Recommendation G.655 (2003) was prepared by ITU-T Study Group 15 (2001-2004) and approved under the WTSA Resolution 1 procedure on 16 March 2003.

-Version Approval date Remarks

-Version 1 (10/1984)

-Version 2 (11/1988)

-Version 3 (03/1993)

-Version 4 (04/1997)

-Version 5 (10/2000) This revision includes the addition of tables for different levels of system support.

-Version 6 (03/2003) This revision clarified the nomenclature for the different categories or fibre.
-Also, in accordance with the agreement on spectral band description, the upper limit of the L-band is changed from 16XX to 1625 nm.
-The attenuation characteristics for reduced water peak categories, (G.652.C and G.652.D) are generalised to a broad region from a single wavelength.
-PMD requirements are added for all categories and

-two categories have reduced limits (compared to 0.5 ps/ $\sqrt{\text{km}}$).
+- 1996 First version. - 10/2000 Version 2.
+This revision includes the addition of tables for different levels of system support. - 03/2003 Version 3.
+In accordance with the agreement on spectral bands, the description of the L band upper limit is changed from 16xx to 1625 nm.
+Terms of base subcategory and subcategory are revised to base category and category, respectively.
+PMD requirements are added for all categories and two categories have reduced limits (compared to 0.5 ps/km).
 For the macrobending test, mandrel diameter is reduced to 30 mm radius.
-As seen above, this Recommendation has evolved considerably over the years; therefore the reader is warned to consider the appropriate version to determine the characteristics of already deployed product, taking into account the year of production.
+As seen above, this Recommendation has evolved considerably over the years; therefore, the reader is warned to consider the appropriate version to determine the characteristics of an already deployed product, taking into account the year of production.
 In fact, products are expected to comply with the Recommendation that was in force at the time of their manufacture, but may not fully comply with subsequent versions of the Recommendation.